mrsilver76/itunes_playlist_exporter/README.md

 ### PATH_FIND and PATH_REPLACE

-If you plan on allowing other users/machines/software to access the playlist then you may find that the location embedded in the playlist file isn't accessible for them.
+If you plan on allowing other users/machines/software to access the playlist then you may find that the location embedded in the playlist file can only be accessed by the machine you created the playlist on.
 For example, `D:\My Music` won't be accessible by a NAS or a different computer.
 To solve this you can use `PATH_FIND` and `PATH_REPLACE` to swap out the paths within the playlists to ones which can be accessed.

 `PATH_FIND` - the text to find within the path of a song